yavnikDds/odoo-practice/odoo.notes/odoo.debugging.md

 - put them at each junction and condition to see the flow of the code you can also use '_logger.info("=== COMPUTE DATE DEADLINE STARTED ===") '

+if the behaviour of the odoo is not as expected consider performing these steps to ensure proper functionality.
+- restart browser
+- restart vs code
+- remove data of the odoo site
+- start a developer mode in odoo

+if somthing is not working as expected and is not showing error meaning it is a bug then, carefully see which factors are involved in the code fucntionality and try tweking them all.